Have you ever thought of putting rules on your money?

 And increase it every year.

-Your savings percentage is a total amount of money saved across all of your accounts divided by your income.
+Your savings percentage is the total amount of money saved across all of your accounts divided by your income.

 Saving Percentage Example #1…